hpcaitech/ColossalAI-Examples/image/vision_transformer/colo_vit/README.md

 This will evaluate models with different **world_size** and **use_ddp**.

 ## Training example
-Modify the settings in run.sh according to your environment, then in your terminal
+Modify the settings in run.sh according to your environment.
+For example, if you set `--nproc_per_node=8` in `run.sh` and `TP_WORLD_SIZE=2` in your config file, data parallel size will be automatically calculated as 4.
+Thus, the parallel strategy is set to 4DP+2TP.

+Then in your terminal
 ```shell
 sh run.sh
 ```